Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 Day of week / day of month settings

 For weekly series, you choose which day of the week the job should be created (Monday through Sunday).
-For monthly series, you choose which day of the month (1 through 28) the job should appear.
+For monthly series, you choose which day of the month (1 through 31) the job should appear — stick to 1–28 if you need the job to land on the same date every month, since higher days shift forward in shorter months.

 Tip: Recurring maintenance helps you stay on top of preventive work.
 It is far cheaper to maintain equipment on schedule than to repair it after a failure.